Questions / AI Authorship

-There's a question that matters more than "did AI help write this?" — and someone on X put it really well:
+There's a question that matters more than "did AI help write this?" — are you compressing real thinking, or expanding a thin prompt into content you never had?

 My words.
 AI may have helped with research or proofreading.